dav-par/eng114_DevOps/Documentation/docs/aws.md

         - available on request with notice
         - usually 24 hours
 - S3 uses cases
-    - distaster recovery plan
+    - disaster recovery plan
         - github is a cloud and can go down
-        - s3 is a good back up
+        - s3 is a good backup
     - social media
         - can host anything
         - is economical